 14. POC are advised to remain unprovocative, not to flaunt LGBTI status, to remain private, and to focus on sustaining their individual development with the hope of resettlement or economic integration.
 Any further advice as to our support for this is appreciated.

 15. At Kakuma: Anti-Gay people believe that gays recruit their children.
 Pride parades and such are misinterpreted.
 To engage in open displays of being LGBTQI should be accompanied by community pre sensitivity discussions and POC should be aware they would be exposing themselves to danger through such outings.
-While we understand and respect your rights to do this, African HRC will not fund any medical emergencies that result from public displays of self-outing while a refugee in Kakuma, such as waving of rainbow flags or gay/pride events held in Kakuma.
+While we understand and respect your rights to do this, African HRC is not in a position to help fund any medical emergencies that result from public displays of self-outing while a refugee in Kakuma.

 16. POC are reminded that any violence or criminal activity can result in arrests and having refugee status revoked.
 This can impact resettlement.
 It is therefore best that POC focus on individual interests.

 17. WARNING: Hundreds of armchair activist on social media writing to UNHCR each and every time per case of POC does not help the situation - it makes it slower and worse.
 This often causes confusion and takes away from the time UNHCR could be using to work on cases and help with resources.
 Also some of those (Western) activists are rude and alienating and that does not help refugees or help in advocacy.
 African culture tends to be polite.
 Westerners stepping on the toes of that politeness can result in backlash to the refugee.

 Leadership should not see assaults and security breach incidents as money making opportunity for all, which seems to be the case in some circles.
 THIS WILL END UP HURTING ALL LEGITIMATE SITUATIONS.